 4. Descent 2nd Edition – in 2015 this game saw the most home play and painting time, and i have still painted a couple of expansions this year and also built a foamcore organiser insert for the core set.
 Despite Road to Legend bringing new life to the game, it has seen lighter play this year.

 5. Lancaster – a heavier strategy game that i don’t own, but it had a good run at the gaming group.
-We just got into the competitive side of trying to beat each other each week and so it saw more play than most games during a 4 month period.
+We were sucked into the competitive side of trying to beat each other each week and so it saw more play than most games during a 4 month period.

 7. Runebound 3rd Edition – three new expansions were added this year, and it is a lovely looking game and a really enjoyable adventure with specific objectives.
 While other solo options have kept this off the table for most of the year, but when i play it, i always really enjoy it and think i should play it more.

 8. Battlelore 2nd Edition – one of the few games my teenage son will still play, it saw more gaming this year and worried by a likely end of official support i went and bought all the main expansions before the prices increased.
 As a result my interest in the game rose too.
 A fantasy wargame you can actually get played within in a reasonable time period.